 Our RAS Companion Inhibitor RMC-5845 targets SOS1, a protein that plays a key role in converting RAS(OFF) to RAS(ON) in cells.
 RMC-5845 is intended for select combination therapies for certain genetically-defined tumors.
-This compound is ready for preparation of an IND based on the Company's preclinical development.
-We continue evaluating the scientific rationale for advancing RMC-5845 into clinical development in the context of other assets in our portfolio.
+This compound is ready for preparation of an IND based on our preclinical development.
+We continue evaluating whether to advance RMC-5845 into clinical development in the context of other assets in our portfolio.